All You Need to Know Before Visiting Schonbrunn Palace

 The Grand Tour takes about 60 minutes, but it can be longer if you listen to the audio guide and study the details of each room.

-Another way to explore Schönbrunn Palace is through the Imperial Tour, which gives you access to the 27 (+2) rooms in the middle and western sections of the main palace.
+Another way to explore Schönbrunn Palace is through the Imperial Tour.
+This tour gives you access to the 27 (+2) rooms in the middle and western sections of the main palace.

-This tour focuses on the lives of Emperor Franz Joseph and his famous wife, Empress Elisabeth, and provides insights into their relationship and daily lives.
+The tour focuses on the lives of Emperor Franz Joseph and his famous wife, Empress Elisabeth.
+It provides insights into their relationship and daily lives.

-The Imperial Tour also includes a visit to the Great Gallery and Chinese Cabinets, two of the most charmingly exotic and magnificent rooms of the palace, and architectural highlights of Schönbrunn.
+The Imperial Tour also includes a visit to the Great Gallery and Chinese Cabinets.
+These are two of the most charmingly exotic and magnificent rooms of the palace, and architectural highlights of Schönbrunn.

 Since the Imperial Tour includes fewer rooms than the Grand Tour of Schönbrunn Palace, you can expect it to take about 40 minutes to complete.